flightaware/piaware/README.md

 log file
 ---

-piaware logs to the file /tmp/piaware.out
+piaware logs to the file **/tmp/piaware.out**.
+At the end of each GMT day that file is renamed to **/tmp/piaware.out.yesterday** and a new piaware.out is started.

 fa_adept_client package
 ---

-The fa_adept_client package provieds a class library for being an aviation data exchange protocol (ADEPT) client.
+The fa_adept_client package provieds a class library for being a FlightAware aviation data exchange protocol (ADEPT) client.

 fa_adept_config package
 ---